peterzimon/docs-api/ghost-cli/uninstall.md

 Securely removes a Ghost installation and all related configuration and data.

-**Use with caution** - this command ompletely removes a Ghost install along with all of its related data and config.
+**Use with caution** - this command completely removes a Ghost install along with all of its related data and config.
 There is no recovery from this if you have no backups.

 The command `ghost uninstall` must be executed in the directory containing the Ghost install that you would like to remove.